 Throughout the streets of the world's greenest cities, Amsterdam, Stockholm, and Copenhagen, it would be impossible not to notice the amount of cyclists zipping through the city.
 These bicycle friendly cities also produce some of the world’s healthiest and physically fit people.
 With the infrastructure for cycling lanes in North American cities developing on a larger scale, it is becoming more logical to follow our European peers and incorporate the use of bicycles in our daily lives.

 Cycling is an eco-friendly option.
-Global carbon emissions spewing from transportation are at all time high with transportation now accounting for over 26 percent of all carbon emissions.
+Global carbon emissions spewing from transportation are at all time high with transportation now accounting for over 27 percent of all carbon emissions.
 The Institute of Transportation and Development in the U.S. predicts that an increase in bicycle usage could help cut urban transportation carbon emissions by 11 percent.
-In cities like Amsterdam, where 63 percent of people ride their bikes daily, carbon emissions have been substantially reduced.
+In cities like Amsterdam, where over two thirds of daily urban transportation is by bicycle, carbon emissions have been substantially reduced.
 By riding your bicycle you are actively contributing and being a part in our greener future.

 Check out your local bicycle shop or utilize your cities bicycle renting system.
 Go cycling to enjoy a healthy commute and a breath of fresh air.
 Whatever your reason to ride may be, you are making a difference for the planet and for your health whenever you opt to cycle.